aslansd/pyGLMHMM/README.md

 ### Instructions on using the pyGLMHMM:

-To train a GLM-HMM model, call the function HMMGLMtrain9.
-This function takes the following form:

-HMMGLMtrain9(symb, emit_w, trans_w, stim, analog_emit_w, analog_symb, outfilename, options)
+num_samples = 5
+num_states = 2
+num_emissions = 2
+num_feedbacks = 3
+num_filter_bins = 30
+num_steps = 1
+filter_offset = 1

+output_stim
+output_symb
+output_symb_analog

 For each trial, we assume the following things:

-The trial is of some length T
+The trial is of some length T.
-There are N possible outputs of which only one is emitted per time point There are M possible states the model can enter
+There are N possible outputs of which only one is emitted per time point.
+There are M possible states the model can enter.
-There are K regressors that we are fitting
+There are K regressors that we are fitting.

+stim: The stimulus at each time point that we are regressing against.
+Each cell represents a trial that matches up with the corresponding cell for the symb variable.
+This matrix should be of size {(number of regressors, number of time points)}, or {(K, T)}.

 symb: The output symbols that we are trying to fit.
 This variable should be a (set) of cells.
 Each cell represents a trial and contains a vector that is of length T. The elements of the vector should be an integer in the set 0, ..., N-1.

-emit_w: The initial weights that predict the emissions at each time point.
-This should be a matrix of size (number of states, number of emissions - 1, number of regressors) or (M, N-1, K)

-trans_w: The initial weights that predict the state transitions at each time point.
-This should be a matrix of size (number of states, number of states, number of regressors) or (M, M, K)

-stim: The stimulus at each time point that we are regressing against.
-Each cell represents a trial that matches up with the corresponding cell for the symb variable.
-This matrix should be of size {(number of regressors, number of time points)}, or {(K, T)}

-analog_emit_w and analog_symb: Optional.
+symb_analog: Optional.
 These are for a (somewhat untested) version with gaussian outputs.
 Use this at your own risk!

 ## Main Features
 ![Schematic illustrating the GLM–HMM](https://github.com/aslansd/pyGLMHMM/blob/master/fig/GLM-HMM.jpg)